 Regardless of what you’re offering to your customers, you should always ensure to surprise them with something extra spicy and exciting to make them keep coming back and spend more money on your product and services.
 Try to survey your audience and create an ideal buyer persona based on their responses to understand what would be best to focus on.

 It is also highly recommended to monitor the Return on Investment (ROI) of your referral program, especially if you intend to offer incentives to encourage customers to refer others.
+This includes evaluating the impact of any commission for referrals you may offer as part of your program.
 By tracking the referral program ROI, you can determine the effectiveness of your strategy and make necessary adjustments to ensure that it continues to generate positive results.

 Final thoughts